ambercouch/ac-wordpress-composer/README.md

 ##Environment Config Files

-You can create, up to three environment config files with the database info for that environment, by renaming wp-config-sample.php.
+Wordpress will try to guess your environment.
+Just use the correct file that works for your domian

-- production : production-config.php (default)
+- production : ac-config-production-sample.php (Default eg Any domain/ip that is not local or development)
-- development : development-config.php
+- development : ac-config-development-sample.php (Any domain that starts dev.)
-- local : local-config.php
+- local : ac-config-local-sample.php (Any domain that ends .local )

 Which config file is used is decided by your url.
 By default production-config.php is used.
-If your url contains *.local* eg. www.my-website.local then local-config.php is used.
-If your url contains *dev.* eg. dev.my-website.com then development-config.php is used.
+If your url contains *.local* eg. www.my-website.local then ac-config-local.php is used.
+If your url contains *dev.* eg. dev.my-website.com then ac-config-development.php is used.

 ##Why should I install WordPress like this?